 It doesn’t even need to be out of the box to get started.
+This is our bestseller!!
 Learn how to thread it, wind a bobbin and try out some of the stitches it can do while making a bed sized pillowcase and a reference cloth that will help you remember what your new machine can do and how to make it do what you want when you get home with it.
-Includes materials. $50.00 schedule 2 hours.
+Includes fabrics for one pillowcase, the reference cloth, and a spool of thread.
+Bring the machine, the manual and all accessories that you have for it, some straight pins and a some paper and a writing utensil for taking notes on your reference cloth. $50.00 schedule 3 hours.

 Four Square Quilt

 This introduces strip piecing and results in a twin size summer quilt.
 Bring your machine, pins, rotary cutter, mat and 24 inch ruler, and four one yard cuts of fabric you like together.
 Backing fabric and floss can be chosen later.
 Batting is optional.
-Two sessions, 2 1/2 – 3 hours each.
-If we have a bigger group a third session may be needed to do the tying for everyone. $60.00
+Three sessions, 2 1/2 – 3 hours each. $90.00

 Machine Quilting Basics